RedHatOfficial/rhsummitlabs-2018/rhsummitlabs/OpenShift_RHSSO/README.md

 Lets explore a bit and create a user.
 On your SSO host
- 1. ssh root@IP
+ 1. ssh root@rhsso-GUID.rhpds.opentlc.com
  2. vim /etc/hosts
- 3. IDM_IP idm.local
+ 3. 10.0.0.11 idm.local
  4. In firefox in your VM go to https://idm.local
  5. Login with the shared admin credentials
  6. Click around and see the below while we explain it in class
  7. Now lets create a user
-	 8. Identity > Users > Add
+     1. Identity > Users > Add
-	 9. User login: testldap
+     2. User login: testldap
-	 10. First Name: Test
+     3. First Name: Test
-	 11. Last Name:  LDAP
+     4. Last Name:  LDAP
-	 12. Class: empty
+     5. Class: empty
-	 13. No private group: unchecked
+     6. No private group: unchecked
-	 14. GID: empty
+     7. GID: empty
-	 15. New Password: password
+     8. New Password: password
-	 16. Verify Password: password
+     9. Verify Password: password
-	 17. Add
+     10. Add
-	 18. Logout (drop down at top right)
+ 8. Logout (drop down at top right)
-	 19. Login with testldap/password
+ 9. Login with testldap/password
-		 20. Current password: password
+     1. Current password: password
-		 21. OTP: empty
+     2. OTP: empty
-		 22. New Password: RHSummit2018IAM!
+     3. New Password: RHSummit2018IAM!
-		 23. Verify Password: RHSummit2018IAM!
+     4. Verify Password: RHSummit2018IAM!
-		 24. Reset password and login
+     5. Reset password and login

 `Users` and `Groups` are what you would expect.
 IDM does support groups of groups and it supports life-cycle stages of user accounts.